-If you are in the process of planning your wedding, you will already know that there are many, many expenses – some of which you won’t have even considered before you set a date.
-And as we all know, one has only to mention the word ‘wedding’ to the florist or the caterers to see fees instantly and spectacularly increase.
-Today I want to talk about wedding make-up.
+If you’re in the process of planning your wedding, you will already know that there are many, many expenses – some of which you won’t have even considered before you set a date.
+As we all know, one has only to mention the word ‘wedding’ to the florist or the caterers to see fees instantly and spectacularly increase.
+Today I want to talk about wedding make-up; so, why hire a professional makeup artist for your wedding?

 Why You Can’t Trust Most Blogs About Make-Up Artists

-I am going to address the quandary with a balanced view, looking at both the pros and the cons of hiring a specialist (admittedly, it may tip over into a slight bias towards how I handled the predicament myself).
+I’m going to take a balanced look at the pros and cons of hiring a professional makeup artist for your wedding; admittedly, it may tip over into a slight bias towards how I handled the predicament myself!

 A mini party with the girls before making your big entrance would be fun, right?